Arden Park–East Boston Historic District

 The Arden Park–East Boston Historic District is a neighborhood located in Detroit, Michigan, bounded on the west by Woodward Avenue, on the north by East Boston Boulevard, on the east by Oakland Avenue, and on the south by Arden Park Boulevard.
-The area is immediately adjacent to the much larger and better-known Boston-Edison Historic District, which is on the west side of Woodward Avenue, and also close to the Atkinson Avenue which is just south of Boston-Edison.
+The area is immediately adjacent to the much larger and better-known Boston-Edison Historic District, which is on the west side of Woodward Avenue, and also close to Atkinson Avenue which is just south of Boston-Edison.
 There are 92 homes in the district, all on East Boston or Arden Park Boulevards.
 Arden Park Boulevard and East Boston Boulevard feature prominent grassy medians with richly planted trees and flowers.
 The setbacks of the homes are deep, with oversized lots.
 The district was listed on the National Register of Historic Places in 1982.

 History

 The neighborhood was originally platted in 1892 by Joseph R. McLaughlin and Edmund J. Owen along two streets east of Woodward: specifically, East Boston Boulevard and East Chicago Boulevard. and given the name "McLaughlin and Owen's Subdivision."
 The lots were spacious to attract the city's wealthier residents.
 The subdivision was sold twice before being purchased by Max Broock, a prominent real estate developer, in 1910.
 At Broock's urging, the name of "East Chicago" was changed to "Arden Park," giving the thoroughfare its present name.